awslabs/aws-c-io/README.md

     int aws_event_loop_init_base (struct aws_allocator *, aws_clock clock, ...);

-Initializes common data for all event loops regardless of implementation.
+Initializes common data for all event-loops regardless of implementation.
 All implementations must call this function before returning from their allocation function.

     struct aws_event_loop *aws_event_loop_new_default (struct aws_allocator *, aws_clock clock, ...);

-Allocates and initializes the default event loop implementation for the current platform.
+Allocates and initializes the default event-loop implementation for the current platform.
 Calls `aws_event_loop_init_base` before returning.

     struct aws_event_loop *aws_event_loop_destroy (struct aws_event_loop *);

-Cleans up internal state of the event loop implementation, and then calls the v-table `destroy` function.
+Cleans up internal state of the event-loop implementation, and then calls the v-table `destroy` function.

     int aws_event_loop_fetch_local_object ( struct aws_event_loop *, void *key, void **item);

-All event loops contain local storage for all users of the event loop to store common data into.
+All event-loops contain local storage for all users of the event-loop to store common data into.
 This function is for fetching one of those objects by key.
 The key for this store is of type `void *`.
-This function is NOT thread safe, and it expects the caller to be calling from the event loop's thread.
-If this is not the case, the caller must first schedule a task on the event loop to enter the correct thread.
+This function is NOT thread safe, and it expects the caller to be calling from the event-loop's thread.
+If this is not the case, the caller must first schedule a task on the event-loop to enter the correct thread.

     int aws_event_loop_put_local_object ( struct aws_event_loop *, void *key, void *item);

-All event loops contain local storage for all users of the event loop to store common data into.
+All event-loops contain local storage for all users of the event-loop to store common data into.
 This function is for putting one of those objects by key.
 The key for this store is of type `size_t`.
-This function is NOT thread safe, and it expects the caller to be calling from the event loop's thread.
-If this is not the case, the caller must first schedule a task on the event loopn to enter the correct thread.
+This function is NOT thread safe, and it expects the caller to be calling from the event-loop's thread.
+If this is not the case, the caller must first schedule a task on the event-loop to enter the correct thread.

     int aws_event_loop_remove_local_object ( struct aws_event_loop *, void *key, void **item);